m-reuter/arpackpp/README.md

 ## TODO
 ##
+- CMake: get rid of globbing and specify individual files, also add some testing
 - UMFPACK complex examples do not build (need update like sym)
 - CHOLMOD complex examples not included (implement similar to real sym)
-- Distribution and package versions need to be added
 - Update documentation (install) to cover more scenarios (APT, Homebrew)